Sheffield Wednesday F.C.: Darkest days and the fight back to the top (1970–1984)

-Life at the top of the Premier League & European Football (1984–2000)
+Life at the top of the Premier League and European Football (1984–2000)

 Wednesday enjoyed success in its return to the top flight, finishing 8th in their first season back and then 5th the season later, qualifying for European football only to be disqualified due to England's ban in Europe due to the Heysel Stadium disaster.

 On 15 April 1989 the club's stadium was the scene of one of the worst sporting tragedies ever, at the FA Cup semi-final between Liverpool and Nottingham Forest, at which 97 Liverpool fans were fatally crushed in the Leppings Lane end of the stadium.
 The tragedy resulted in many changes at Hillsborough and all other leading stadiums in England; it was required that terracing would be replaced with seats in stands, and that perimeter fencing should be removed.

 In Ron Atkinson's first full season as manager, 1989–90, Sheffield Wednesday finished 18th in the First Division and were relegated on goal difference, despite the acquisition of the talented John Sheridan and the fact they had pulled towards mid-table at one stage of the season.
 They regained promotion at the first attempt but the real highlight of the season was a League Cup final victory over Atkinson's old club Manchester United.
 Midfielder Sheridan scored the only goal of the game, which delivered the club's first major trophy since their FA Cup success in 1935.
+As of 2025 they remain the last team to win one of English football's major trophies while outside the top flight.
 Atkinson moved to Aston Villa shortly after promotion was achieved, and handed over the reins to 37-year-old striker Trevor Francis.

 Wednesday finished third in the First Division at the end of the 1991–92 season, booking their place in the following season's UEFA Cup and becoming a founding member of the new FA Premier League.